PHDGP/PHDGP2.0/readme.md

 # The Public Health Disparities Geocoding Project 2.0

-This repository is home to the code behind the free, open-access, online book (PHDGP 2.0) that teaches readers how to analyze geo-referenced health data.
+This repository is home to the code behind the free, open-access, online training materials for the Population Health Disparities Geocoding Project (PHDGP) 2.0 workshop on analyzing geo-referenced health outcomes data.

 This project is currently under development.